Frequently Asked Questions

 What if I have health insurance?

 - I can take patients with any type of insurance except Medicaid (AHCCCS) plans.
 Most patients at Shumway Family Medicine have health coverage, such as private insurance, Medicare, or a health share.
 You can still use your coverage for prescriptions and tests I order (like bloodwork or imaging).
 You can also still use your insurance with specialists or at other medical facilities (like for unfortunate hospital visits or big surgeries).
+Also, see below how you can use a Health Savings Account (HSA) with direct primary care!

 What if I have Medicare?